 Sensitivity degradation is allowed for a band if it is impacted by UL of another band part of the same NR CA configuration due to cross band isolation issues.
 Reference sensitivity exceptions for the victim band are specified in Table 7.3A.0.6-1 with uplink configuration of the aggressor band specified in Table 7.3A.0.6-2.
+Reference sensitivity exceptions (MSD) and uplink/downlink configurations due to cross band isolation from a PC2 aggressor NR UL band for NR CA FR1 are specified in Table 7.3A.0.6-3a.